WakiMak/trentent.github.io-forked/_posts/2017-03-08-citrix-workspace-environment-manager-second-impressions.md

   </p>

   <p>
-    How would you apply this setting without WEM? Â The setting is targeted to a specific set of servers that we&#8217;ve put into a group, AND the user must be a member of at least 1 out of about 10 groups for it to apply. Â And this is what we&#8217;ve set. Â It seems fairly logical and the the way the targeting editor is setup it&#8217;s actually fairly easy to follow.
+    How would you apply this setting without WEM? Â The setting is targeted to a specific set of servers that we've put into a group, AND the user must be a member of at least 1 out of about 10 groups for it to apply. Â And this is what we've set. Â It seems fairly logical and the the way the targeting editor is setup it's actually fairly easy to follow.
   </p>
 </div>